lucasgabrielson/redux-feedback-loop/README.md

 In this project I aimed to create a web app to compile student feedback regarding daily lessons.

 In order to accomplish this goal I built a React single page app.
 I used a hash router to switch between page views and styled the app with Material UI.
 For each page I allowed users to continue to the next page only after feedback was given by conditionally rendering the link to the next page.
+I conditionally rendered the nav bar links so that users could only navigate to pages in which they had already entered feedback.
+After submitting their feedback I prompted users with a sweetalert allowing them to submit more feedback.
+In addition I made POST call and inserted the feedback into the database.

 ## Screen Shot